Kim Yong-nam: Life and career

 Accounts of Kim's early life vary.
-According to Fyodor Tertitskiy of NK News, he was born Kim Myong-sam to a Korean-Chinese family in the village of Dapu Shihe in Manchuria, in what is now the Liaoning province of China, in 1928.
+According to Fyodor Tertitskiy of NK News, he was born Kim Myong-sam to a Korean-Chinese family in the village of Dapu Shihe in Manchuria, in what is now the Liaoning province of China, on February 4, 1928.
+Kim's official biography states that he was born in Pyongyang, Korea, Empire of Japan (now North Korea).
+According to North Korean state media, his family resisted Japanese occupation.
+His family came from the Jeonju Kim clan, making him a very distant relative of the Kim family.
 He came to North Korea with the Chinese People's Volunteer Army during the Korean War and chose to stay.
 Shortly before the end of the war in 1953, he went to the USSR to study.
-His experience with the USSR and China propelled his career in foreign affairs.
-In 1956, he became a section chief at the Foreign Department of the Central Committee of the Workers' Party of Korea and was a vice-minister for foreign affairs by 1962.
+His experience with the Soviet Union (including many years of study at Russian universities) and China propelled his career in foreign affairs.

+In 1956, he became a section chief at the Foreign Department of the Central Committee of the Workers' Party of Korea and was a vice minister for foreign affairs by 1962.
+In 1972, he became the chairman of the WPK Central Committee’s Foreign Department and a deputy to the Supreme People's Assembly.
+In June 1974, he became an alternate member of the WPK Politburo, becoming a full member by 1978, and a party secretary by 1980.
+According to declassified Soviet documents from this period, Kim was "sociable and cheerful, but he is quick-tempered and can sometimes lack self-restraint".

-According to his official biography, Kim was born in Heijō, Chōsen (now Pyongyang, North Korea).
-After graduating from university, he worked as a teacher at the Central Party School, vice-department director of the WPK Central Committee, vice-minister of foreign affairs, and first vice-department director, department director and secretary of the WPK Central Committee, vice-premier of the administration council and concurrently Minister of Foreign Affairs.
+After graduating from university, he worked as a teacher at the Central Party School, vice-department director of the WPK Central Committee, vice-minister of foreign affairs, and first vice-department director, department director and secretary of the WPK Central Committee, vice premier of the administration council and concurrently Minister of Foreign Affairs.
 His elevation to Minister of Foreign Affairs is believed to have occurred as part of a reorganization of the diplomatic bureaucracy after the Rangoon bombing in October 1983.
 In 1988, he was responsible for the arrangement of unofficial diplomatic contacts with the United States through their respective embassies in Beijing.

+President of the Presidium

-As chairman of the Presidium, Kim Yong-nam was sometimes called the "nominal head of state" of North Korea.
-He held this office from September 5, 1998 to April 11, 2019.
-The President of the Presidium of the Supreme People's Assembly is sometimes considered the "number two official".
+On 5 September 1985, Kim was appointed as the President of the Presidium of the Supreme People's Assembly.
+As president of the Presidium, Kim Yong-nam was sometimes called the "nominal head of state" of North Korea.
+The President of the Presidium is sometimes considered the "number two official".
 The journalist and academic Don Oberdorfer described Kim as enigmatic, rigid in his official role, personally pleasant, highly intelligent, and an important figure behind the scenes in Pyongyang.
-He has been assessed as having high-level political and diplomatic skills.
+He was assessed as having high-level political and diplomatic skills.
+According to South Korean politician Pak Jie-won, North Korean leader Kim Jong Il referred to Kim Yong-nam as the "Respected Chairman of the Presidium" (상임위원장님), a level of deference almost never extended to other subordinates.